dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Codes/Traefik/Deploy_and_Configure_Traefik_on_Docker/README.md

 The flow of the aforementioned is shown below:
 ![Traefik_flow](https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Page_images/Traefik_flow.PNG)

 At this point, let us create the Label for the Entrypoint.
-To do so, we create a label named as "traefik.http.routers.<router_name>.entrypoints"and name it as "web".
+To do so, we create a label named as "traefik.http.routers.<router_name>.entrypoints" and name it as "web".
 See reference: <a href="https://doc.traefik.io/traefik/providers/docker"> Click here </a>

 Thus our final label looks like below:
 ![Entrypoint_label](https://github.com/dikshita-git/RP_Ingress_security-IPv4_and_IPv6/blob/main/Page_images/update_rule_label.png)